AhmedBadary/AhmedBadary.github.io/content/research/dl/theory/stat_lern_thry.md

     Before everything was archived in the computers, it used to be a piece of paper.
 So I know the letter of recommendation is somewhere.
 Now I face the question, should I write the letter of recommendation from scratch?
 Or should I look for the letter of recommendation?
 The recommendation is there.
 It's much easier when I find it.
 However, finding it is a big deal.
 So the question is not that the target function is there.
 The question is, can I find it?<br>
     (Therefore, when I give you 100 examples, you choose the hypothesis set to match the 100 examples.
 If the 100 examples are terribly noisy, that's even worse.
 Because their information to guide you is worse.)  <br>
     <strong style="color: red">The data resources you have is, "what do you have in order to navigate the hypothesis set?".
 Let's pick a hypothesis set that we can afford to navigate.
 That is the game in learning.
 Done with the bias and variance.</strong></p>

+    * Learning and Approximating are __NOT__ the same thing (refer to the end2end example above)
+        * When Approximating, you can match the complexity of your model to the complexity of the *__"known"__* target function: a __linear__ model is better at approximating a sine wave
+        * When Learning, you should only use a model as complex as the amount of data you have to settle on a good approximation of the *__"Unknown"__* target function: a __constant__ model is better at learning an approximation of a sine wave from 2 sample data points

 5. **Measuring the Bias and Variance:**{: style="color: SteelBlue"}{: .bodyContents3 #bodyContents35}